mulllhausen/btc-inquisitor/results/ec_poly.md

 ![y_{(2p+2p)} = \frac{](985d81f486.png)

-compare these results and you will see that that they are identical.this means that multiplication of points on the bitcoin elliptic curve really does work the same way as regular multiplication!
+compare these results and you will see that that they are identical. this means that addition and multiplication of points on the bitcoin elliptic curve really does work the same way as regular addition and multiplication!

 --------------------------------------------------------------------------------